 This includes custom seat and top tube lengths.
 Paragon low mount disc dropouts in the rear, ports for internal generator light wiring, all mounts required for racks and fenders.
 Fork uses Reynolds 853 heat treated pre-bent fork legs and heat treated 1 1/8" steerer -- light and strong, this is far and away the best steel fork for disc brakes available.
+Paint or powder not included.
+Frame finish will be quoted when ordering.

 Includes cranks, 18-speed shifter, 2 belt cogs, belt, and mounting plate.